Wells Fargo opens business for the ultra-wealthy

-(Reuters) - Wells Fargo & Co opened its new Abbot Downing business on Monday, merging two of its wealth management units under a new brand it hopes will expand its market share of America’s richest families.
+April 2 (Reuters) - Wells Fargo & Co opened its new Abbot Downing business on Monday, o fficially merging two of its wealth management units under a new brand it hopes will expand its market share of America’s richest families.

-The new business, catering to ultra-high-net-worth individuals and families with $50 million or more in investable assets, resulted from the combination of Wells’ Family Wealth unit and its Lowry Hill subsidiary.
-The name Abbot Downing comes from the 19th-century New Hampshire builder of the stagecoaches that have come to represent Wells Fargo.
+The new business, catering to ultra-high-net-worth individuals and families with $50 million or more in investable assets, resulted from the combination of Wells’s Family Wealth unit and its Lowry Hill subsidiary.
+T he name Abbot Downing comes from the 19th-century New Hampshire builder of the stagecoaches that have come to represent Wells Fargo.

 “Their biggest challenge will be to differentiate themselves from others,” said Tom Livergood, founder of Family Wealth Alliance.